Learn how to make a pretty mobile made from homemade cold clay mobile, a fun and kids-safe craft that you'll both enjoy.

 I like mobiles.
 There is something about things that move with the breeze that is mesmerizing and entertaining for my inner child.
 I also love playing with clay, it’s so tactile and relaxing.

 This is how to make a cold porcelain clay dove mobile.

-For this little mobile you’ll need a string (sturdy enough, but not too thick, a fishing wire is good if you want the string not to be too noticeable).
+For this little mobile, you’ll need a string (sturdy enough, but not too thick, a fishing wire is good if you want the string not to be too noticeable).
 You’ll also need some modeling material.
-It can be polymer clay, if you have it.
+It can be polymer clay if you have it.
 I didn’t, so I made my own.
-It’s called “cold porcelain clay” and you can find plenty recipes and instructions online.
+It’s called “cold porcelain clay” and you can find plenty of recipes and instructions online.

-This is an investment of no money, and a less than an hour.
-It is also a great project to work with your child, if they can be trusted not to swallow the clay.
+This is an investment of no money and less than an hour.
+It is also a great project to work with your child if they can be trusted not to swallow the clay.
 Of course, parents’ supervision is always a must.

 How to Make a Cold Porcelain Clay Bird Mobile

 - Mix everything very well and "cook" it in the microwave at the lowest power setting for 1.5 mins.

 - Separate it from the recipient and then let it cool.
 After it cools down, knead until it is smooth and no longer sticky.
 It's better to use it right away, I didn't have a good result when I tried to use the leftover later.